FUEL-Project/fuxploider-NG/README.md

 Fuxploider-NG
 =====

-Fuxploider-*NG* is an extended version of [Fuxploider](https://github.com/almandin/fuxploider) with the following improvements to increase its UFU vulnerability detection rate:
+Fuxploider-*NG* is an extended version of [Fuxploider](https://github.com/almandin/fuxploider) with the following improvements to increase its UFU vulnerability detection capabilities:

 - Added XSS detection in file names and file content
 - Fixed PHP code in .gif detection